Ortimus/llm-agent-response-verification/README.md

 pip install -r requirements.txt
 ```

 4. Open notebooks in Jupyter or VSCode.
+5. Note: I have checked in the llm-env folder, so you can source that and use it instead of creating your own virtual env.

 To run live OpenAI examples, set your OPENAI_API_KEY in .env

 To run live Groq examples, set your GROQ_API_KEY in .env

 If there is no .env file or none of these keys are defined, the code should run in simulation mode.

 ## Notebooks

-- The notebooks include both **simulated runs** (so you can see behavior without an API key) and **live-capable code** for Groq.
-Replace the placeholder API key and run cells to execute live.
+- The notebooks include both **simulated runs** (so you can see behavior without an API key) and **live-capable code** for OpenAI or Groq.
+- Populate the appropriate  API key in the .env file and run cells to execute live.

 ## License